We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 I have run DXA units in three different hospitals and have set up one DXA unit from scratch (Ipswich 2003) and have reported thousands of DXA scans over the last 20 years.
 I have also - given my long experience in rheumatology and general musculoskeletal care - undertaken over 1,000 injections of joints, tendons, bursae and entheses.

-I am a trustee of The British Society of Rheumatology, clinical lead for Rheumatology Governance at Addenbrooke's and I'm the clinical lead for audit there across the whole orthopaedic/rheumatology and pain management departments.
-My previous roles include Chair of the regional Rhuematology Training Committee, Regional Training Programme Director and Chair of BSR External Strategy Committee.
-I have worked as advisor to a number of charities including: The National Osteoporosis Society, ARMA, Bone Research Society.
+I am clinical lead for Rheumatology Governance at Addenbrooke's and I'm the clinical lead for audit there across the whole orthopaedic/rheumatology and pain management departments.
+My previous roles include Chair of the regional Rhuematology Training Committee, Regional Training Programme Director and Trustee of British Society for Rheumatology.
+I have, an dcontinue to work as advisor to a number of charities including: The National Osteoporosis Society, ARMA, Bone Research Society.

 I am active in clinical research and am author-editor of the Oxford Handbook of Rheumatology - now in its fourth edition with previous editions being translated into many different languages.
 I was lead editor and author of the successful textbook 'Osteoporosis', now in its second edition.
 I have written chapters for major medical textbooks including: Davidson's and The Oxford Textbook of Medicine.